ekponk/tennis_rl/README.md

 ## Collaboration and Competition Reinforcement Learning Project

-This is an example of Deep Deterministic Policy Gradient reinformcement learning in a simple game environment with multiple agents.
+This is an example of Deep Deterministic Policy Gradient reinforcement learning in a simple game environment with multiple agents.
 The goal is to train two agents to play tennis together, with longer play sessions getting higher rewards.

 Some pre-trained model weights are provided.
 A GPU is preferred for training.